-You must not commence your project or incur project expenditure until you execute a grant agreement with the Commonwealth.
+You must not start your project until you execute a grant agreement with the Commonwealth.

-5.3.
-What you cannot use the grant for
+5.3 What you cannot use the grant for

 Ineligible activities include activities:

 - where beneficiaries are not youth under 18 years of age - for the benefit primarily of a single school - for projects to be run primarily during National Science Week - that do not include a new activity or expansion of business as usual - lectures or film festivals - school excursions - competitions or qualifying rounds - evaluation undertaken by a third party or consultant.